dwjclark11/ZeldaClone_NES/README.md

     *  Maybe create an enemy collider that reflects them in the opposite direction?
 * Sometimes dropped items are not picked up correctly.
     *  For instance hearts picked up but not healing, bombs picked up but not adding
-* The sword can hurt enemies when not attacking
+* ~~The sword can hurt enemies when not attacking~~ This has been fixed
-    *  Currently the sword moves around on the player in the center.
+    *  ~~Currently the sword moves around on the player in the center.
 Need to add check if attacking or not.
-Or recreate the sword on all attacks...
+Or recreate the sword on all attacks~~

 ## Dustin